Scott Phelps (District 7)

 Mr. Phelps has been honored with several awards, including the AAPT Innovative Teaching Award in 1997, the Michael Jordan Fundamental Award in 1998, the Pasadena Rotary Teacher of Excellence in 2001, and the National Association for Research in Science Teaching’s Journal of Research in Science Teaching Award in 2007.
 His students have attracted similar recognition, garnering such awards as the California Institute of Technology Signature Award, Bausch and Lomb Science Awards, Bank of America Science Awards, and John Muir Service Awards.
 Scott has an M.S. in Geophysics from California Institute of Technology, a B.S. in Geophysics from New Mexico Institute of Mining and Technology, and single-subject California teaching credentials in both physical science and mathematics.

 Mr. Phelps is currently teaching astronomy and mathematics at the University of La Verne and Mt.
 San Antonio College and tutoring math and science in the region.
 He has served as an elected member of the Pasadena Unified School District Board of Trustees since 2005 and is currently in his 4th term of service.
-He has served as president once, as vice-president twice, chaired the district’s 2009-2010 strategic plan outreach committee and the board’s policy, finance, and facilities committees at various times.
+He has serves currently as president for the second time, as vice-president twice, chaired the district’s 2009-2010 strategic plan outreach committee and the board’s policy, finance, and facilities committees at various times.
 Some highlights of his tenure on the board:

 - He worked hard in support of Measure CC, the parcel tax for PUSD that garnered 54% approval in 2010.